Language and Page Formatting Options

 Table 4.2, “GFS2-Specific Mount Options” describes the available GFS2-specific

 -o optionvalues that can be passed to GFS2 at mount time.

-This table includes descriptions of options that are used with local file systems only.
-Note, however, that as of the Red Hat Enterprise Linux 6 release, Red Hat does not support the use of GFS2 as a single-node file system.
-Red Hat will continue to support single-node GFS2 file systems for mounting snapshots of cluster file systems (for example, for backup purposes).
+This table includes descriptions of options that are used with local file systems only For the Red Hat Enterprise Linux 5.5 release and later Red Hat does not support the use of GFS2 as a single-node file system.
+Red Hat will continue to support single-node GFS2 file systems for existing customers.

 |Allows manipulating file ACLs.
 If a file system is mounted without the |